 1. Our Risk Control Services Platform.
-Through our risk control services platform, Arch Risk Control, we offer health and safety support for our U.S.-based casualty insurance customers, including construction, national accounts, retail energy, high excess workers' compensation, alternative markets, property/casualty programs, and excess and surplus casualty.
-We provide businesses with access to comprehensive services, including training resources, technical information and consulting solutions, to help our customers safeguard their employees.
+Through our risk control services platform, Arch Risk Control, we offer health and safety support for our U.S.-based casualty insurance customers, including construction, national accounts, retail energy, high excess workers' compensation, alternative markets, property/casualty programs and excess and surplus casualty.
+We provide businesses with access to comprehensive services including training resources, technical information and consulting solutions, to help our customers safeguard their employees.

 Our risk control staff has helped our customers better understand and manage their health, safety and environmental risks and exposures to loss.
-In 2022, we continued to increase our risk control staff, supporting our U.S.-based casualty insurance customers by hiring professionals with diverse skill sets to broaden our capabilities and increase our interactions with policyholders.
-Our risk control staff for our casualty operations has more than doubled in the past two years.
+In 2023, we continued to increase our risk control staff, supporting our U.S.-based casualty insurance customers by hiring professionals with diverse skill sets to broaden our capabilities and increase our interactions with policyholders.